If you’re experiencing slowness in Minecraft Realms, please read this article.

 The Minecraft Wiki has a tutorial with instructions how to improve the frame rate, it's available here: Minecraft Wiki tutorial

-You may also want to visit our list of resources especially the forums and IRC chat for further help.
+You may also want to visit our list of resources especially the forums and Discord for further help.

 Network connection (latency or lag):